 Kathryn E. Vinson, MS, CCRC

-Nobrl Prize and Cancer – As most of us are aware, on October 1st, the Nobel Prize in Physiology or Medicine was jointly awarded to James Allison of the MD Anderson Cancer Institute and Tasuku Honjo of Kyoto University for their concurrent work in immunotherapy for cancer treatment.
+As most of us are aware, on October 1st, the Nobel Prize in Physiology or Medicine was awarded to Tasuku Honjo of Kyoto University and James Allison of the MD Anderson Cancer Institute for their concurrent work in immunotherapy for cancer treatment.
 Their work is fascinating, ground-breaking, and world-changing, but is far from the first time that cancer researchers have been named Laureates.
 Let’s take some time today to talk about what these amazing researchers have accomplished, as well as look back as some previous Laureates in the cancer research world.

 2018 Nobel Prize in Physiology or Medicine